 In Traditional Chinese Medicine (TCM), turmeric are plants that belong to the 'Herbs that invigorate the Blood' category.
 Like the name indicates these herbs tend to stimulate the Blood flow.
 In TCM they're used to help the circulation of Blood in cardiovascular conditions or menstrual irregularities as well as to treat acute pains caused by Blood Stagnation.
-They can also be used to treat Blood Stasis in the case of certain tumors, cysts and hardened clots.
+They can also be used to treat Blood Stagnation when it causes certain tumors, cysts and hardened clots.

 Turmeric also taste Bitter and Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like turmeric tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
-On the other hand Pungent ingredients tend to promote the circulations of Qi and body fluids.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like turmeric tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+On the other hand Pungent ingredients tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such turmeric are thought to target the Spleen and the Liver.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Regular ingestion of turmeric reduces plasma malondialdehyde and increases red blood cell catalase activity and plasma albumin levels in hemodialysis patients.1